-299. Plaintiffs re-allege and incorporate here by reference each and every allegation in paragraphs 1 through 281.

-300. Plaintiffs bring this claim as a class action as set forth under the Class Allegations and on behalf of the class defined above.

-301. Title IX and its implementing regulations prohibit retaliation for complaints of sex discrimination.
+- 370. Plaintiffs re-allege and incorporate here by reference each and every allegation in the paragraphs above. - 371.
+Plaintiffs bring this claim as a class action as set forth under the Class Allegations and on behalf of the class defined above. - 372.
+Title IX and its implementing regulations prohibit retaliation for complaints of sex discrimination.
 20 U.S.C. §1681; 34 C.F.R. § 106.71; Jackson, 544 U.S. at 174, 178, 183.
 Such retaliation includes "intimidat[ing], threaten[ing], coerc[ing], or discriminat[ing] against any individual for the purpose of interfering with any right or privilege secured by title IX."
-34 C.F.R. § 106.71.

-302. Plaintiffs are females who were previously or are currently varsity studentathletes at SDSU who have been and are continuing to be discriminated against by SDSU due to its intentional deprivation of equal athletic financial aid and equal treatment and benefits on the basis of their sex in violation of Title IX.

-303. On February 7, 2022, Plaintiffs engaged in protected activity by filing this class action lawsuit against SDSU alleging sex discrimination in SDSU's intentional deprivation of equal athletic financial aid on the basis of their sex in violation of Title IX.
-See Ollier, 768 F.3d at 868.

-304. Just over one week later, on February 16, 2022, SDSU unlawfully retaliated against Plaintiffs by making negative statements about Plaintiffs and this lawsuit and expressing unhappiness and disappointment with their participation in the lawsuit.

-305. SDSU subjected Plaintiffs to this retaliation because they engaged in protected activity by filing this class action lawsuit against SDSU alleging sex discrimination.
+34 C.F.R. § 106.71. - 373.
+Plaintiffs are females who were previously or are currently varsity studentathletes at SDSU who have been and are continuing to be discriminated against by SDSU due to its intentional deprivation of equal athletic financial aid and equal treatment and benefits on the basis of their sex in violation of Title IX. - 374.
+On February 7, 2022, Plaintiffs engaged in protected activity by filing this class action lawsuit against SDSU alleging sex discrimination in SDSU's intentional deprivation of equal athletic financial aid on the basis of their sex in violation of Title IX.
+See Ollier, 768 F.3d at 868. - 375.
+Just over one week later, on February 16, 2022, SDSU unlawfully retaliated against Plaintiffs by making negative statements about Plaintiffs and this lawsuit and expressing unhappiness and disappointment with their participation in the lawsuit. - 376.
+SDSU subjected Plaintiffs to this retaliation because they engaged in protected activity by filing this class action lawsuit against SDSU alleging sex discrimination.

-306. In addition, SDSU refused to agree to Plaintiffs' requests that it take action to mitigate the harm caused by its retaliation, causing and allowing that harm to increase.
+377. In addition, SDSU refused to agree to Plaintiffs' requests that it take action to mitigate the harm caused by its retaliation, causing and allowing that harm to increase.

-307. As a result of SDSU's retaliation, Plaintiffs and others similarly situated have suffered and continue to suffer harm, including, but not limited to, anger, upset, frustration, interference with their ability to pursue and vindicate their rights under Title IX, and being subjected to sex discrimination.
+378. As a result of SDSU's retaliation, Plaintiffs and others similarly situated have suffered and continue to suffer harm, including, but not limited to, anger, upset, frustration, interference with their ability to pursue and vindicate their rights under Title IX, and being subjected to sex discrimination.
+Accordingly, they are entitled to the relief requested herein.